Motion to Take Note

 Much has been done to seek to improve the quality of our air, over quite a period of time, but there is, as I think we have all conceded—I sense the determination of your Lordships—still so much more that we want to and must do.
 The Mayor of London, and indeed all local authorities, already have a number of tools at their disposal to tackle air quality problems, and we will support them—but not by casting them loose, as I think some of your Lordships might be suggesting.
 This is going to be a joint initiative and action, but as I say, local authorities have within their powers the ability to do much, with national support as well.

-As a number of your Lordships, particularly my noble friend Lord Caithness, said, these are issues where we all have a part to play as individuals: whether we are parents delivering children to school and avoid any idling beside the school; or any general idling of vehicles.
+As a number of your Lordships, particularly my noble friend Lord Caithness, said, these are issues where we all have a part to play as individuals: whether we are parents delivering children to school, who can avoid any idling beside the school; or any general idling of vehicles.
 There are so many ways in which we can change our behaviours to net benefit.
 Whether it is local businesses, schools, households or delivery services, we need to ensure that we do this and at the same time ensure that the world’s capital—which is how I consider London—is able to continue to prosper.

 It is a key environmental objective of the department to secure cleaner air for everyone.
 It is by working together in partnership, at local and national level, that we can transform not just the quality of our air in London but the lives of millions of people across the UK.
 We have set ourselves the goal of being the first generation to leave the natural environment in a better state than the one we found it in.
 This is a big ambition, to which we remain committed and which, working together, we can and must achieve.